refinery/refinerycms/doc/pages.md

 Refinery is backed by [WYMeditor](http://www.wymeditor.org/)

-You can read about this in the [WYMeditor documentation](../wymeditor.md)
+You can read about this our [WYMeditor documentation](../doc/wymeditor.md)

 ## Refinery Default Pages